What Type of Microgreens Should I Grow?

 Nutritional benefits:

-Lettuce microgreens have been shown to be particularly high in minerals such as manganese, iron, copper and zinc.
-One study showed that lettuce microgreens have nearly 5x the amount of zinc as fully mature lettuce (study).
-Zinc is a common deficiency in today’s population and is a powerful nutrient in may ways – healing our gut, thyroid function, balancing our adrenals, supporting our immune system and much more!
+Lettuce microgreens are particularly high in minerals such as manganese, iron, copper and zinc.
+One study showed that lettuce microgreens have nearly 5x the amount of zinc as fully mature lettuce.
+Zinc is a common deficiency in todayโ€™s population, so definitely give this one a try!

 (A) Overall Phytochemical Composite Index (OPCI) and (B) Antioxidant Potency Composite Index (APCI) of cultivated microgreens with spinach mature leaf (ML) as a comparator.